Welcome to the Department of Visual Arts at UMBC!

 If you have not previously worked/attended UMBC, you need to contact Sharda’ at firstname.lastname@example.org for your Campus ID information.
 Once, she emails you the info, please show the e-mail and your state-issued-ID to the Campus Card Services.
 CCS is located on the first floor of the University Center, behind the Starbucks and Chick-Fil-A.

 With your university account, access your email, Blackboard, Google Drive, and Box accounts using this login and Password.
-You will need to make a separate Visual Arts login and password account with Charles Myers to use visual arts resources relevant to your area via Box or Google Drive.
+Your area coordinator can share any visual arts resources relevant to your area via Box or Google Drive.
 Your university ID card will activate swipe access to the Fine Arts Building on the 1st Floor entry nearest the Library after normal business hours.

 Once you have your campus ID card, please contact Melissa Cormier email@example.com to set up a pin number for the faculty printer/copier located in FA110, to link your laptop to this printer.
 All computers and projectors are currently running on local accounts until further notice.
 An email will be sent to you with the account and password.

 Classroom keys should be in your mailboxes in the Art Office along with a signature form.
 Please sign and return the form to Melissa Cormier’s mailbox in the Art Office when you retrieve your key. firstname.lastname@example.org

-You will need to return your keys to Melissa by the end of each semester (unless you have a yearly contract, then they must be returned before summer break), please leave them in an envelope with your name on them in the key box located in the Art Office behind the door or in Melissa’s mailbox.
-Also, please contact her if you wish to use the adjunct office FA346 or find that you need additional keys or door swipe access.
+You will need to return your keys to Melissa by the end of each semester (unless you have a yearly contract, then they must be returned before summer break), please leave them in an envelope with your name on them in the key box located in the Art Office behind the door or in Melissa’s mailbox in the Art Office.

-A week prior to the start of your class, please visit the room/studio/lab/editing suites that you will be using and make sure your keys/card-swipe, laptop, faculty login, projector, and other special equipment all work.
+At least a week prior to the start of your class, please visit the room/studio/lab/editing suites that you will be using and make sure your keys/card-swipe, laptop, faculty login, projector, and any other equipment all work.
 If something is wrong, please place the appropriate ticket (Please see below for directions on submitting a ticket) and/or contact one of the staff members and troubleshoot the problem.

-- You can access the system via myumbc.
-Once logged on click “Help” in the top menu bar and navigate to “Departments and Programs”>”Visual Arts Inquiry”.
+- You can access the ticketing system via my.umbc.edu Once logged on click “Help” in the top menu bar and navigate to “Departments and Programs”>”Visual Arts Inquiry”.
 Direct link: https://rt.umbc.edu/SelfService/RequestHelp.html

 - Or via the VisArts website under “Request Help.”
 Direct link: http://art.umbc.edu/varts/inquiry.php